YunoHost-Apps/my_webapp_ynh/README.md

 your application.
 The connection details will be stored in the file `db_access.txt` located in the root directory.

-PHP-FPM version can also be selected among 7.3, 7.4, and 8.0.
+PHP-FPM version can also be selected among none, 7.3, 7.4, and 8.0.

 **Once installed, go to the chosen URL to know the user, domain and port you will have to use for the SFTP access.** The password is one you chosen